MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 # Subscription churn prediction (preview) sample guide

-This guide will walk you through an end to end example of subscription churn prediction in Customer Insights using the sample data provided below.
-All data used in this guide is not real customer data and is part of the Contoso dataset found in the *Demo* environment within your Customer Insights subscription.
+We'll walk you through an end to end example of subscription churn prediction using the sample data provided below.

 ## Scenario

 Contoso is a company that produces high-quality coffee and coffee machines, which they sell through their Contoso Coffee website.
 They recently started a subscription business for their customers to get coffee on a regular basis.
-Their goal is to understan which subscribed customers will stop being an active customer and cancel their subscription in the next few months.
-Knowing which of their customers is **likely to churn**, can help them save a marketin efforts by focusing on retaining them.
+Their goal is to understand, which subscribed customers might cancel their subscription in the next few months.
+Knowing which of their customers is **likely to churn**, can help them save marketing efforts by focusing on keeping them.

 ## Prerequisites